xperylabhub/4n6notebooks/README.md

 ### Dependencies:
 - Pandas

-## 3. Signal parsing
+## 3. iOS Signal
-Notebook to parse Signal database decrypted with Notebook #1 Renders chat as HTML using Chat rendering #2
+Notebook to decrypt and parse Signal database
+Renders chat as HTML using Chat rendering #2

+## 4. iOS Media Extraction
+This notebook extracts media from an iOS filesystem dump (tar or zip) and generates a gallery to browse images and videos.

+### Dependencies:
+- ffmpeg
+- Pandas
+- Pillow

+##5. iOS ProtonMail
+Notebook to decrypt, parse and render ProtonMail messages in iOS.
+Valid for last version of ProtonMail (> 1.12)

+### Dependencies
+- ccl_bplist
+- pycrypto
+- plistlib
+- pandas
+- pgpy